aws/aws-cdk/packages/aws-cdk-docs/src/getting-started.rst

 The command displays README.md as it finishes to give you information about some useful commands.

-Replace the contents of the file *hello-cdk.ts* with the following code to create a class that extends **Stack**, and include some construction logic.
+Let's take a look at an annotated version of the file *hello-cdk.ts*.

 .. note:: You can use an IDE, such as
    `Microsoft Visual Code <https://code.visualstudio.com/>`_,